joeyvanderbie/samsunggear3602sphere/gear360/README.md

+# fusion2sphere for Samsung Gear360
 @author Joey van der Bie
 @date 2022-10-11
+@twitter @joeyvanderbie

 # gear360 specifics

-To use the gear360 settings and conver the fisheye photos, user the following command
+Install fusion2sphere as you would normally do.
+(See installation section) To use the Gear360 settings and convert the fisheye photos, use the following command:

 ```shell
 $ ./fusion2sphere -b 5 -f inputImage.jpg inputImage.jpg -o outputImage.jpg gear360/gear360_photo.txt